BaiyangZhang/BaiyangZhang.github.io/_posts/2023-12-25-Note-on-The-Moral-Foundations-of-Politics.md

 >In Locke’s formulation, natural law dictates that man is subject to divine imperatives to live in certain ways, but, within the limits set by the law of nature, men can act in a godlike fashion.
 Man as maker has a maker’s knowledge of his intentional actions, and a natural right to dominion over man’s products. ...
 Provided we do not violate natural law, we stand in the same relation to the objects we create as God stands to us; we own them just as he owns us.

-#### Tensions Between Science and Individual Rights
+## Tensions Between Science and Individual Rights

 The two enlightenment values, the preoccupation of science and the commitment to individual rights, seem to be in contradiction with each other.
-Science is deterministic,
+Science is deterministic, concerned with discovering the laws that govern the universe, with human being included.
+This has potential for conflict with an ethic that emphasizes individual freedom, for now the freedom has to be subjugated to the laws (of nature, of God).

+In Locke's theory, the freedom to comprehend natural law by one’s own lights supplied the basis of Locke’s right to resist, which could be invoked against the sovereign.
+No one is in a higher position to monopolize the right to interpret the scripture.

+>We will see this tension surface repeatedly in the utilitarian, Marxist, and social contract traditions, without ever being fully resolved.

+# Classical Utilitarianism

+Jeremy Bentham famously wrote that

+>Nature has placed mankind under the governance of two sovereign masters, *pain* and *pleasure*.
+It is for them alone to point out what we ought to do, as well as to determine what we shall do.
+On the one hand the standard of right and wrong, on the other the chain of causes and effects, are fastened to their throne.
+They govern us in all we do, in all we say, in all we think: every effort we can make to throw off our subjection, will serve but to demonstrate and confirm it.
+In words a man may pretend to abjure their empire: but in reality he will remain subject to it all the while.
+The principle of utility recognizes this subjection, and assumes it for the foundation of that system, the object of which is to rear the fabric of felicity by the hands of reason and law.
+Systems which attempt to question it, deal in sounds instead of senses, in caprice instead of reason, in darkness instead of light.

+The `principle of utility`, as Bentham explains, ‘‘approves or disapproves of every action whatsoever, according to the tendency which it appears to have to augment or diminish the happiness of the party whose interest is in question: or, what is the same thing in other words, to promote or to oppose that happiness.’’